nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, all existing tags of the case will be removed i.e adding of tags is not cumulative.
+* When editing dengue variants, all existing variants of the case will be removed i.e adding of variants is not cumulative.
-* You can remove all the case’s tags by typing `v/` without specifying any tags after it.
+* You can remove all the case’s dengue variants by typing `v/` without specifying any variants after it.

 Examples:
 * `edit 1 p/912345 d/2001-01-01` Edits the postal code and date of the 1st case to be `S912345` and `2001-01-01`
 respectively.
-* `edit 2 n/Betsy Crower v/` Edits the name of the 2nd case to be `Betsy Crower` and clears all existing tags.
+* `edit 2 n/Betsy Crower v/` Edits the name of the 2nd case to be `Betsy Crower` and clears all tagged dengue variants.

 ### Locating cases by name: `find`

 Finds cases whose names contain any of the given keywords.

-Format: `find KEYWORD [MORE_KEYWORDS]` or {`find PARTIAL_POSTAL_CODE filter DENGUE_VARIANT_TAG`}
+Format: `find KEYWORD [MORE_KEYWORDS]` or {`find PARTIAL_POSTAL_CODE filter DENGUE_VARIANT`}

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`